-Effective January 2017, the Company entered into an operating lease for approximately 2,500 square feet of office and warehouse space.
-The lease has a one-year term with payments of \$3,000 per month.
+Effective as of January 2017, the Company entered into an operating lease for approximately 2,500 square feet of office and warehouse space.
+The lease has a two-year term with payments of \$3,000 per month.

 NOTE 5 - SHAREHOLDERS' EQUITY